benediktstroebl/agent-eval/README.md

 # Repository to blogpost: AI leaderboards are no longer useful.
 It's time to switch to Pareto curves.

-This repository contains the accompanying code to the blogpost with the title [AI leaderboards are no longer useful.
+This repository contains the accompanying code to the blog post with the title [AI leaderboards are no longer useful.
 It's time to switch to Pareto curves.](https://www.aisnakeoil.com/) by Sayash Kapoor, Benedikt Stroebl, and Arvind Narayanan.

-Part of the analysis for this blogpost builds on the following three publications and their accompanying code repositories, which we used for reproducing their work.
+Part of the analysis for this blog post builds on the following three publications and their accompanying code repositories, which we used for reproducing their work.

 **Reflexion ---**
 [Reflexion: Language Agents with Verbal Reinforcement Learning](https://arxiv.org/abs/2303.11366) ([GitHub](https://github.com/noahshinn/reflexion/blob/main/programming_runs/simple.py))